 Unfortunately, Indigenous cuisine is often overlooked in the culinary world.
-Despite opening its doors just 9 years ago, Toronto’s Tea-N-Bannock is the city’s longest-running and operating Indigenous restaurant.
+Despite opening its doors just 10 years ago, Toronto’s Tea-N-Bannock is the city’s longest-running and operating Indigenous restaurant.
 Here, the comforting and delicious food allows the city’s Indigenous communities to enjoy a familiar home-cooked meal and welcomes those from all walks of life to come and experience true Canadian culture.
+In honour of Canada Day approaching, venture out to Leslieville and experience true Indigenous cuisine.

 Chefs Enos Miller and Thomas Norton have come together with their culinary team to create a taste of Canada’s First Nations heritage.
 Miller spent time cooking at Slate Falls First Nation where he learned First Nations traditions, including cooking, fishing and smoking meat.
 Classically trained in French and Italian cuisine, Norton had to do a bit of a cultural catch-up because he, like too many Indigenous people, was a victim to the ‘Sixties Scoop’–the government policy of cultural assimilation that began in the 1950s and lasted until the ’80s.
 Together, they have created a restaurant that is about more than just food.
 At Tea-N-Bannock, people can gather together to celebrate and heal.